NOTE: to learn more about the Value Picker and its many function, please read the documentation.

-The picker validates the entered value, making sure there are no grammatical errors and that the returned value is of the correct type.
+The picker automatically validates the entered value.
+The validation ensures that there are no grammatical errors and that the returned value is of the correct type.
 For instance, when entering a condition for a date/time column, the value must return a valid date/time.
+A relevant error message will display if what you've entered is somehow incorrect.

 $Year(DateTime)

 Returns the year (number) from a date column value.
-E.g. $Year([Created]) - returns the year an item was created.
+For example, $Year([Created]) - returns the year an item was created.
+Value Picker will show an error if you try to pass a column that is not a date.

 $Month(DateTime)

-Returns the month (number) from a date column value
+Similarly, returns the month (number) from a date column value.

 $Day(DateTime)